jorgediazjr/mini_programs_blend/README.md

 FILES PRODUCED:
 1. CLUSTER_CRYSTAL.info
-	- this file contains the cluster with all the crystals that make up with and cell information as mentioned before
+	- this file contains the cluster(s) with all the crystals that make up the cluster(s) and cell information(as mentioned before)